hackreduce/BigTravelData/README.md

 Now you can access the servers with the following command:

     $ ssh -i ~/.ssh/hackreduce.pem hackreduce@server

+We'll be assigning each team/person a set of servers at the event.

 ## Accessing the datasets from the clusters